 Conveniently located just minutes from the "Manta Ray Village" site and next door to the Sheraton, you will depart from Keauhou Harbor on a spacious trimaran.
 After viewing the sunset and hearing an informative briefing by the crew, you will enter the water at dark, holding on to a specially designed manta ray flotation device virtually the entire time.
 You'll float while using the provided snorkeling equipment to keep your eyes ready for when these gentle giants swoop in to feed on the microscopic plankton that the flotation lights attract.
 After approximately 45 minutes, you'll come back onboard for some light snacks and hot cocoa, and giddy from having the underwater experience of a lifetime!

-COVID-19 UPDATE: To ensure the safety of all guests and staff, multiple measures have been implemented.
+COVID-19 UPDATE: This tour is operating.
+To ensure the safety of all guests and staff, multiple measures have been implemented.
 For details, see FAQ below.

 Looking for diving instead?
 Check out our manta ray night dive.